DUTCH NURSERY CARES FOR SLEW OF ORPHANED SEAL PUPS

 The annual Canadian seal slaughter is scheduled to start this week in Eastern Canada.
 An anti-sealing organization plans to film the hunt and distribute the images to encourage a tourism boycott, a spokeswoman said.

 Sealers are prohibited from using guns on the small island, so they use clubs to kill the seals.
-Curran said she saw sealers herd the animals into a group before killing them, a practice that has been condemned as inhumane by agencies such as the European Food Safety Authority, Curran said.
-Read the full story.
+Curran said she saw sealers herd the animals into a group before killing them, a practice that has been condemned as inhumane by agencies such as the European Food Safety Authority, Curran said. .

 SEA LIONS SEAL FOUND SHOT TO DEATH IN WEST SEATTLE